Cidaas/cidaas-sdk-ios-v2/Example/Readme/PureNativeLogin.md

 #### De-duplication

-User de-duplication is a process that eliminates redundant copies of user thus reducing storage overhead as well as other inefficiencies.
-This process can be triggered during registion itself by following next steps.
+User de-duplication is a process that eliminates redundant user accounts thus reducing storage overhead as well as other inefficiencies.
+This process can be triggered during registration itself by the following steps.

-When a user is being registered system does a de-duplication check, to verify if that is already existing.
-System then shows the list of potential duplicate users whose data seems to match most of the information entered during this registration.
-System then gives an option to the user to use one of the found duplicate record or reject all of them and register this new values as a fresh user.
+When a user is being registered, the system does a de-duplication check, to verify if the user already exists.
+The system then shows the list of potential users whose data seem to match most of the information entered during this registration.
+The system then gives an option to the user to use one of the found duplicate record or reject all of them and register as a fresh user.

-In order to implement above functionality few of the below methods have to be called.
+In order to implement the above functionality, few of the below methods have to be called.

 #### Get Deduplication Details

 To get the list of similar users, call ****getDeduplicationDetails()****.
-If this method is used, system uses some heuristic algorithms and finds out any similar user exists in system and returns them.
+If this method is used, system uses some heuristic algorithms and finds out if any similar user exists in the system and returns them.

 ```swift
 cidaas.getDeduplicationDetails(track_id:"45a921cf-ee26-46b0-9bf4-58636dced99f") {